 Q: How do you make these?

 A: The making of each miniature or project starts with a lot of research on the subject.
-I do make a collection of old photographs of elements that is common to see in my work, such as rusty patterns, architectural plans and vegetation.
-The next step after the long hours research is to go for the mockup version, sometimes made out of paper or cardboard.
+I do make a collection of old photographs of elements that are common to see in my work, such as rusty patterns, architectural plans, and vegetation.
+The next step after the long hours of research is to go for the mock-up version, sometimes made out of paper or cardboard.
 Then I begin to put my magic into the final piece.
-Only then I can add the final effects such lighting or other structure needs.
+Only then I can add the final effects such as lighting or other structural needs.
 This whole process can take several weeks or even months.
 I try to capture most of the details in general.

 Q: How did I get started doing this?

-A: When I started back in 2010, I had no idea it was this world full of details and pinpoint accuracy .
-When I came home from my day job , I would go to my studio and start making models all night until the morning, then it was time to return to the routine of daily work.
-It did not take long to figure out that I was having a lot more fun in the studio than in my day job .
-In 2014 , I decided to take the hobby into a more professional manner and launch the site to show you my works .
-Luckily I had the support of my friends and family to keep pursuing the art career.
-I have graduated as a 3D Designer in 2008.
+A: When I started back in 2010, I had no idea it was this world full of details and pinpoint accuracy.
+When I came home from my day job, I would go to my studio and start making models all night until the morning, then it was time to return to the routine of daily work.
+It did not take long to figure out that I was having a lot more fun in the studio than in my day job.
+In 2014, I decided to take the hobby into a more professional manner and launch the site to show you my work.
+I graduated in Cinema, VFX and Animation as a 3D Designer in 2008.

 Q: Why do you think you’re drawn to the types of environments you create?

-A: The rustic and abandoned places I like to re-create is almost something peculiar from what I see around from other artists.
-Personally I think those type of environments involve so much atmosphere and rustic and abandoned places that usually I end up creating are always full of life and soul somehow .
-For me these scenes represent pieces of history that somehow was forgotten or left behind by their characters.
-Each diorama or environment is meticulously thought out and studied months or even years before their own production.
-Always I found beauty in places like these, so for me such places are static but at the same time see all the stories that have passed there give me the sense of motion.
+A: The rustic and abandoned places I like to re-create are almost something peculiar from what I see around other artists.
+Personally, I think those types of environments involve so much atmosphere, and rustic and abandoned places that usually I end up creating are always full of life and soul somehow.
+For me, these scenes represent pieces of history that somehow were forgotten or left behind by their characters.
+Each diorama or environment is meticulously thought out and studied months or even years before its own production.
+Always I found beauty in places like these, so for me such places are static, but at the same time seeing all the stories that have passed there gives me a sense of motion.

-I put so many details in it that I like to people to find some hidden detail.
-Like the door slightly open so you can see the back room and the only way to see that is if you stare into the piece.
-What I am trying to do actually is to give you scenery, lighting and enough props that in your own mind you can come up with a narrative.
-I never feature human figures except small animals or some art posters with people.
-I think that putting human miniatures on the scenes advertises that they are not real, pulling focus of the overall experience to the piece.
+I put so many details in it that I like people to find some hidden detail.
+Like the door is slightly open, so you can see the back room and the only way to see that is if you stare into the piece.
+What I am trying to do actually is to give you scenery, lighting, and enough props that in your own mind you can come up with a narrative.
+I never feature human figures, except for small animals or some art posters with people.
+I think that putting human miniatures on the scenes advertises that they are not real, pulling the focus of the overall experience to the piece.

-A: Mostly of my models are for sale.
-They are all one of a kind and I do not reproduce once sold, not big fan of production-line.
+A: Most of my models are for sale.
+They are all one of a kind and I do not reproduce once sold, not a big fan of the production line.
 Custom models can also be commissioned.
-This means you have full control of what you want, at what scale and at what budget.
+This means you have full control of what you want, at what scale, and at what budget.
 Do not hesitate to contact me, all estimates on projects are free.